Create API Tools

 d. 🧩 Parameters Schema

-The parameters schema is like an "order form", telling the AI assistant what data can be requested from the API and how to request it.
+Parameters schema is like an "order form", telling the AI assistant what data it can request from the API and how to request it.

-Core Setting: Defines which parameters the AI assistant can or must provide when calling this tool (content to be passed to the system for processing), and the format of these parameters.
+Core Configuration: Define which parameters the AI assistant can or must provide when calling this tool (content to be passed to the system for processing), and the format of these parameters.

 Format: Uses standard JSON Schema format.